Kaiser Khan Nizamani

-Kaiser Khan Nizamani is a Pakistani actor, director and producer.
-He has been working as a senior actor on television since 1990s and appeared in Lead and supporting roles.
-He has achieved Pakitann's Presidential Award PRIDE OF PERFORMANCE.
+Kaiser Khan Nizamani is a Pakistani actor, director and producer, who initially worked primarily in Pakistani Sindhi dramas, specially for PTV.
+He has been working as a senior actor on television since the 1990s and appeared in leading and supporting roles, some of his notable works are Urdu drama Marvi and Sindhi long play Prih Kha Poye also starring renowned actress Ghazal Siddiqui and youtuber Yasir Khan Qureshi.
+He is the recipient of Pakistan's civil award the Presidential Pride of Performance.

 Personal life

-Khan married his fellow actress Fazila Qazi in 1998.
+Khan married his fellow actress Fazila Qazi in 1993.
 The couple has two sons.

 Career

 Khan started his career in 1990s.
 Besides acting in Sindhi television series, he also appeared in PTV television series such as Marvi and Hawain.
 He made his film debut in 2013 with mystery-thriller Josh: Independence Through Unity.
 Some of his other television appearances include Alif Allah Aur Insaan, Laapata and Bakhtawar.